 Laurel Skurko

 UC Tech News connects those working closely with university technologies.
-Top topics include AI, privacy, cyber security, digital accessibility and user experience, and how these relate to organizational opportunities.
+Top topics include AI, privacy, cyber security, digital accessibility and user experience, along with unique people from diverse backgrounds, and how each of these considerations form organizational opportunities.
 It is created by the UC Tech community, with 11,000 tech employees across 30+ UC entities, and is published weekly by the UC Office of the President.

 Versa